Home Maps Resources Calendar About

 In 1958, Fred Robin’s adult daughter came to the live at the lighthouse with her husband and three children.
 As the nearest neighbors were miles away, the Halloween tradition of trick or treating was modified at the lighthouse.
 The children, dressed in their ghoulish costumes, would climb the spiral staircase in the light tower where a ghost would provide them treats in the lantern room.
 Next, they would venture down the stairs and knock at the back door of the keeper’s dwelling where a witch would supply them with additional candy.
 Finally, the children raced around to the front door of the dwelling where they were invited in for cookies and milk.

-The lantern room was likely removed from the Barbers Point Lighthouse when it was automated.
-In 1985, the airway beacon was replaced by a Double Barreled Rotating Optic Directional Code Beacon (DCB-224), which increased the range of the light to twenty-four nautical miles.
+In 1985, a Double Barreled Rotating Optic Directional Code Beacon (DCB-224) replaced the airway beacon, increasing the range of the light to twenty-four nautical miles.

 Keepers: